 Extreme temperatures and high pressures make boiler tube repair vitally important.
 When done right, re-tubing can give a boiler new life.
-Replacing cracked pitted or scaled tubes allows the boiler to function the way it was designed.
+Replacing cracked pitted or scaled tubes allows the boiler to function properly.

 What Causes Boiler Tube Failure

 Embrittlement of a boiler tube causing a crack due to poor water treatment.